SebastianErfort/notes_public/tech/productivity/Obsidian/Obsidian.md

   - "[[Dataview|Dataview plugin]]"
   - "[[public/tech/writing/Markdown|Markdown]]"
 ---
 > [!warning] Obsidian is not open-source, but there seems to be a pretty large community of users who would boycott it if they decided to charge money.
-See [[#Alternatives]] if you want to consider a different software, I have yet to explore alternatives.
-For now I'd try not to rely too much on Markdown extensions and fancy features.
+See [[#Alternatives]] if you want to consider a different software, I have yet to explore them.
+For now I'd try not to rely too much on Markdown extensions and fancy features to be future-proof in case of a migration.

 # Obsidian